2017 WTA Finals: Singles

 Caroline Wozniacki had an extremely consistent season, proven by her tour-leading seven finals.
 Her first two tournaments were in Auckland and Sydney, where she reached the quarterfinals of both.
 At the Australian Open, she made it to the third round before a straights loss to Johanna Konta.
 Wozniacki then made back-to-back finals in the Middle East, falling to Karolína Plíšková in Doha and Elina Svitolina in Dubai.
 Her solid form stayed with her in Indian Wells and Miami, losing in the quarterfinals of the former to Kristina Mladenovic before making her first Premier Mandatory final in four years at the later.
 However, she lost to Johanna Konta.

-Wozniacki's first two clay court tournaments were in Charleston and Prague, both of which came to end at the hands of Jelena Ostapenko in the quarterfinals and second round respectively.
+Wozniacki's first two clay court tournaments were in Charleston and Prague, both of which came to end at the hands of Jeļena Ostapenko in the quarterfinals and second round respectively.
 Her poor results continued in Madrid, losing in the second round to Carla Suárez Navarro.
 She then retired in her first-round match in Strasbourg.
-Wozniacki rebounded to make it to the quarterfinals of the French Open, but once again fell to Jelena Ostapenko.
+Wozniacki rebounded to make it to the quarterfinals of the French Open, but once again fell to Jeļena Ostapenko.

 Wozniacki started the grass court swing with good form.
 She reached the final in Eastbourne, but ultimately lost the title-match to Karolína Plíšková.
-Despite the positive result, she was unable to progress as far at Wimbledon, bowing out in the fourth round after losing in straight sets to Coco Vandeweghe.
-Following this, Wozniacki returned to the clay courts, this time in Bastad where she lost in the final to Kateřina Siniaková.
+Despite the positive result, she was unable to progress as far at Wimbledon, bowing out in the fourth round after losing in straight sets to CoCo Vandeweghe.
+Following this, Wozniacki returned to the clay courts, this time in Båstad where she lost in the final to Kateřina Siniaková.

 Wozniacki made another final at her next tournament in Toronto.
 Along the way, she recorded her first victory over a current World No. 1 when she defeated Karolína Plíšková in the quarterfinals.
 However, she could not manage a similar result in the final, losing to Elina Svitolina to mark her sixth straight loss in finals this season.
 She then lost in the quarterfinals of Cincinnati to Karolína Plíšková, before a surprise loss to Ekaterina Makarova ended her US Open campaign in the second round.

 Wozniacki finally broke through in Tokyo, defeating Anastasia Pavlyuchenkova in the final to claim her first title of the season.
 However, this did not set up good results for the rest of the season, losing her opening match in Wuhan, falling to Petra Kvitová in the third round of Beijing and withdrawing before her second-round match in Hong Kong.